26.5. Hot Standby

 setting on the primary.

-The easiest way to ensure this does not become a problem is to have these parameters set on the standbys to values equal to or greater than on the primary.
+The setting of some parameters on the standby will need reconfiguration if they have been changed on the primary.
+For these parameters, the value on the standby must be equal to or greater than the value on the primary.
 Therefore, if you want to increase these values, you should do so on all standby servers first, before applying the changes to the primary server.
 Conversely, if you want to decrease these values, you should do so on the primary server first, before applying the changes to all standby servers.
-Keep in mind that when a standby is promoted, it becomes the new reference for the required parameter settings for the standbys that follow it.
-Therefore, to avoid this becoming a problem during a switchover or failover, it is recommended to keep these settings the same on all standby servers.
+If these parameters are not set high enough then the standby will refuse to start.
+Higher values can then be supplied and the server restarted to begin recovery again.
+These parameters are:

 It is important that the administrator select appropriate settings for max_standby_archive_delay and max_standby_streaming_delay .
 The best choices vary depending on business priorities.
 For example if the server is primarily tasked as a High Availability server, then you will want low delay settings, perhaps even zero, though that is a very aggressive setting.
 If the standby server is tasked as an additional server for decision support queries then it might be acceptable to set the maximum delay values to many hours, or even -1 which means wait forever for queries to complete.